 Your goal here is to establish that:

-- good SEO drives revenue.
+- Good SEO drives the most cost-effective type of revenue.

 - SEO drives the content that fuels other marketing channels and does so more efficiently.